 This is the view of the mountain just south of our lodge; it's easy to see how close the fire came to the town.
 We were able to watch the daily helicopter flights over the mountains, as they (2 copters) were dropping straw to cover the ground, hoping to prevent mudslides later in the year.

 One evening we enjoyed a delicious dinner at the Molly Butler Lodge...Great food!
 Unfortunately, business is slow in Greer.
 We were one of only a few tables being served in the entire restaurant.
 Signs thanking the Firefighters were seen everywhere in Greer, Pinetop, and Springerville, some of the nearby towns we visited for dining and shopping!
 Yes, I did get to shop a little, after Vince enjoyed his missions to catch (& release) some trout!
-Here's my husband suited up for fishing at the Lee Valley Reservoir!

 Below you can see how ALL businesses and homes in the area are surrounded by sandbags, as they expect the Little Colorado River to overflow its banks, especially if there are mudslides down the mountains into the one little river~ The Rendezvous House is a landmark in Greer...serving up breakfast and lunch since the early 1900's.